 The Fitness Zone

-2. the capacity of the human body of distributing inhaled oxygen to muscle tissue during increased physical effort”.
+Dictionary.com defines fitness as: ‘1. health; 2. the capability of the body of distributing inhaled oxygen to muscle tissue during increased physical effort.

-This second definition brings some subjectiveness to physiological requirements.
-But according to the first definition, a Personal Trainer should be able to maintain their oxygen levels as they train their clients.
-But this is where “it depends” really comes into play.
-It depends on the type of PT session, the fitness and strength level of the client, and how many clients like this are to be trained either together or one after the other.
-Some other “it depends” questions can also be asked.
+This second definition brings some subjectiveness to physiological requirements, whereas according to the first definition, a personal trainer should be able to maintain their oxygen levels as they train their clients.
+This is why the answer to the question is “it depends”.
+It depends on a number of variables, including the type of training session, the fitness and strength level of each client, and how many clients are to be trained, either together or consecutively.

-Not all Personal Training is Fitness Centre based.
-Walking, running and riding sessions, on land or in the pool will require greater aerobic fitness levels, greater oxygen demand.
-A fit PT will be comfortable to set the pace, and hold a conversation.
-This would demonstrate that their anaerobic threshold is at a higher level than their clients.
-The “talk test” would be a quick assessment of meeting the oxygen demands.
+It’s worth considering that not all personal training is fitness facility-based.
+Walking, running and riding sessions, on land or in the pool, will require greater aerobic fitness levels, and have greater oxygen demand.
+The ‘talk test’ is a quick and simple way of assessing whether oxygen demands are being met.
+A fit PT will be comfortable setting the pace, and holding a conversation while they do so.
+This would demonstrate that their anaerobic threshold was higher than that of their clients.

-Perhaps a weight loss client prefers to train with a PT who has a weight loss story, and in fact, might still be on the journey?
-The client may expect the PT to understand and have more empathy, rather than be intimidating and unrealistic.
-In fact, having a personal trainer with a ripped physique may even be intimidating for this type of client.
+Similarly, a client seeking to lose weight may prefer to train with a PT who has their own weight loss story, and might still be on their journey.
+The client may expect such a PT to understand and have more empathy for their circumstances, whereas having a trainer with a ripped physique could be intimidating for them.

-A bodybuilding client looking to improve their form and maybe even enter events and competitions would seek a PT with the physique they aspire to have.
-Their belief and trust in the PT’s exercise prescription and nutritional advice would influence their choice.
-It certainly helps if a personal trainer has already been through the path the client is currently undertaking and therefore will have a better idea of what the client may face, obstacles to overcome and any specific injuries that may occur.
+On the other hand, a bodybuilding client looking to improve their form and maybe enter competitions would likely seek a PT with the physique they aspire to have.
+Their trust in the PT’s exercise prescription and nutritional advice would influence their choice.
+In a specific scenario such as this, it would certainly help the client to have a personal trainer that had previously undertaken the same challenge themselves.
+By having walked the path the client is currently on, the trainer would have valuable insights into the challenges the client may face, the obstacles to overcome and the training skills to avoid any specific injuries that may occur.

 Be fit and be in touch with your clients

-Personal Trainers are mentors, role models and motivators.
-But being fit alone won't make you a great Personal Trainer.
-A combination of attitude, education and personal attributes, including fitness level and empathy is the recipe for an amazing PT.
-At the end of the day, you don’t need to be extremely fit and/or muscular to be a personal trainer, so long as you're helping clients to reach their own personal goals.
+Personal trainers are mentors, role models and motivators - but being fit isn’t enough in itself to make you a great one.
+A combination of attitude, education and personal attributes, including fitness level and empathy, is the recipe for an amazing PT that can help clients reach their personal goals.

 The Australian Institute of Fitness provides training for personal trainers and fitness instructors.
 We offer a wide variety of personal training course options.
 You can choose from: